vespa-engine/documentation/en/tutorials/hybrid-search.md

 ## Hybrid Search & Ranking

 We demonstrated and evaluated two independent retrieval and ranking strategies in the previous sections.
 Now, we want to explore hybrid search techniques where we combine:

 - traditional lexical keyword matching with a text scoring method (BM25)
-- embedding-based search using a generic text embedding model
+- embedding-based search using a text embedding model

 With Vespa, there is a distinction between retrieval (matching) and configurable [ranking](../ranking.html).
 In the Vespa ranking phases, we can express arbitrary scoring complexity with the full power of the Vespa [ranking](../ranking.html) framework.
 Meanwhile, top-k retrieval relies on simple built-in functions associated with Vespa's top-k query operators.